 But have you ever wondered how each tax dollar is spent?
-The image below shows the 2021 budget broken down into different functions.
+The image below shows the 2022 budget broken down into different functions.
 As you can see, there’s a lot more to the budget than roads and bridges.
-In fact, of every dollar spent, $0.46 goes directly to helping people – specifically people at risk.
+In fact, of every dollar spent, $0.45 goes directly to helping people – specifically people at risk.
 See for yourself.

-Grey County maintains 887 km of roads and 192 bridges to ensure they are safe for travel.
-In 2021, we’re increasing infrastructure spending to make repairs where they are needed most.
-Projects are planned for Grey Roads 3, 5, 15, 16, 17, 19, 40, 170 and 119.
+Grey County maintains 887 km of roads and 192 bridges.
+In 2022, we’re increasing infrastructure spending to make repairs where they are needed most.
+Projects are planned for Grey Roads 2, 13, 8, 31, 10, 15, and intersection upgrades at 19 and 21.

 Grey County paramedics respond to nearly 30,000 annual calls.
 Innovative programs like community paramedicine are improving quality of life and helping people stay out of hospital and in their homes longer.
 The 2022 budget also includes funding to allow for night coverage at the Chatsworth base seven days per week.

 Ontario Works is a provincial program delivered by Grey County that provides financial and employment assistance to residents in need.
 Grey County also offers programs, subsidies, and information to parents with young children.
 In 2022 we are preparing to see an increase in our Ontario Works caseload as certain pandemic supports end.
 As well, we are adapting to Provincial changes that impact service delivery and funding.

 Grey County currently operates 316 long-term care beds at three locations.
 Grey County continues moving forward with the redevelopment of Rockwood Terrace in Durham to a 128-bed home.
 In 2022, additional hours are being funded by the Province to support an increase in direct resident care.